Deep Tissue Massage

 What happens during a Massage?

 I have a heated massage table to keep you warm, because as you relax your body temperature falls slightly.
-There is usually a CD of classical relaxing music playing in the background, to help you take your mind off any stressful thoughts, and the room is lightly fragranced with an essential oil burner.
+There is usually classical relaxing music playing in the background, to help you take your mind off any stressful thoughts, and the room is lightly fragranced.
 These measures help create a relaxing environment.

 I usually spend 40 minutes on the back, shoulders and neck, which leaves a short time for a head massage or a little bit of reflexology during a 60 minute treatment.
 Many people prefer to book 90 minutes which leaves time for legs, arms, head and feet to be massaged as well.